 Weeknight Meal Four: Greek Quinoa Salad

-Uses: the cooked quinoa and tahini sauce.
+Uses: the cooked quinoa and the tahini sauce.

 Tonight’s dinner is a simple one-bowl meal.
 You’ll quickly chop up some Greek salad vegetables and add the remaining cooked quinoa and tahini sauce.
 Give a good toss and voilá: dinner is served.